HD 16175 b

-HD 16175 b is an extrasolar planet located approximately 195.6 light-years away in the constellation of Andromeda, orbiting the star HD 16175.
-This planet masses 4.8 times that of Jupiter.
-However, the mass is only a minimum since the inclination of the orbit is not known.
+HD 16175 b is an exoplanet located approximately 195.7 light-years away in the constellation of Andromeda, orbiting the star HD 16175.
+This planet has a minimum mass 4.8 times that of Jupiter; the true mass was initially unknown since the inclination of the orbit was unknown.
 This planet orbits at about 2.2 astronomical units, taking 2.73 years to revolve around the star.
-The orbit of the planet is highly noncircular with an eccentricity at 0.64.
+The orbit of the planet is highly elliptical with an eccentricity of 0.64.
+In 2023, the inclination and true mass of HD 16175 b were determined via astrometry.

 The planet HD 16175 b is named Abol.
 The name was selected in the NameExoWorlds campaign by Ethiopia, during the 100th anniversary of the IAU.
 Abol is the first of three rounds of coffee in the Ethiopian traditional coffee ceremony.

 Discovery

 The discovery was made using radial velocity measurements taken between November 2004 and March 2009 with the Coudé Auxiliary and C. Donald Shane telescopes at Lick Observatory.